Skip to content

 Cloud migration is the process of moving data, applications and other business elements to the cloud from on-premise locations or personal devices.
 The primary goal of cloud migration is to improve efficiency and enable digital transformation, among other benefits.

-For example, Amazon Web Services (AWS) offers a range of cloud services and tools so your business can take advantage of the scale, security and pricing Amazon is known for.
+For example, Amazon Web Services (AWS) offers a range of cloud services and tools so your business can take advantage of the scale, security, and pricing Amazon is known for.

 6 Types of Cloud Migration Strategies

+There are many different types of cloud migration to choose from.
 Here are six of the most common cloud migration strategies.

 Replatforming